 Benefits Realisation – context drives the terminology

-This is not semantics – this is critical to delivering benefits:
+This is not semantics: it is critical to delivering benefits

 There are discussions on LinkedIn etc around the slow rate of take-up of benefits realisation and why this may be.
 Some argue the language does not help people to understand the subject and may contribute towards the rate of take up.

 Among this, some propose their own ideas for what it could be called, using either new terminology or terminology that is used in similar topics.
 The most common of the latter usually involves the use of the world value.
 Neither of these proposals or ideas necessarily help – in fact they can make the matter (of terminology) even worse.

 Why is this?